oddbird/accoutrement-color/README.md

-OddBird's Accoutrement toolkits are designed around the idea that code should be meaningful to both humans and machines – opening the door for automation.
+OddBird's Accoutrement toolkits are designed around the idea that code should be meaningful to both humans and machines – opening the door for automation, while improving or maintaining readability.
 These tools integrate with [Herman][Herman], our automated living patter-library generator built on [SassDoc][SassDoc].